Become a Credit Analyst

 Professional Credit Writing

-• Present balanced assessments outlining strengths, risks and mitigants.
+• Present balanced assessments covering strengths, risks and mitigants

-• Deliver commercially sound and well reasoned recommendations.
+• Deliver clear, commercially sound and well-reasoned credit recommendations

-Clear credit writing is a defining and highly valued skill within commercial lending.
+Clear credit writing is a defining and highly valued skill in commercial lending.

 Portfolio Monitoring and Governance

 Credit responsibility does not end at approval.
-Ongoing oversight is essential to maintain portfolio quality.
+Ongoing monitoring is critical.

 You will learn how to: